featherbear/UNSW-DART1130/site/content/post/assessment-2-make-what-will-happen.md

 * Portrait with blind-fold
 * Behind the shoulder holding mirror facing face

+* Sillhoutte - dark on white circle on dark

 * Looking backwards
 * Hand in front of face looking up